MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/put-ui-strings-into-resources.md

 At run-time, `\Strings\en-US\Resources.resw` is loaded (since right now that's the only resources file in the project).
 The **x:Uid** directive on the **TextBlock** causes a lookup to take place, to find property identifiers inside `Resources.resw` that contain the resource identifier "Greeting".
 The "Greeting.Text" and "Greeting.Width" property identifiers are found and their values are applied to the **TextBlock**, overriding any values set locally in the markup.
 The "Greeting.Foreground" value would be applied, too, if you'd added that.
 But only property identifiers are used to set properties on XAML markup elements, so setting **x:Uid** to "Farewell" on this TextBlock would have no effect. `Resources.resw` *does* contain the resource identifier "Farewell", but it contains no property identifiers for it.

+When assigning a resource identifier to a XAML element, be certain that *all* the property identifiers for that resource identifier are appropriate for the XAML element.
+For example, if you set `x:Uid="Greeting"` on a **TextBlock** then "Greeting.Text" will resolve because the **TextBlock** type has a Text property.
+But if you set `x:Uid="Greeting"` on a **Button** then "Greeting.Text" will cause a run-time error because the **Button** type does not have a Text property.
+One solution for that case is to author a property identifier named "ButtonGreeting.Content", and set `x:Uid="ButtonGreeting"` on the **Button**.

 Instead of setting **Width** from a resources file, you'll probably want to allow controls to dynamically size to content.

 **Note** For [attached properties](../xaml-platform/attached-properties-overview.md), you need a special syntax in the Name column of a .resw file.
 For example, to set a value for the [AutomationProperties.Name](/uwp/api/windows.ui.xaml.automation.automationproperties?branch=master#Windows_UI_Xaml_Automation_AutomationProperties_NameProperty) attached property for the "Greeting" identifier, this is what you would enter in the Name column.